oasis-tcs/openc2-jadn-im/imjadn-v2.0.md

 The corresponding JIDL representation would be:

 ```
-// Example JIDL definition of an Map datatype
 Hashes = Map{1..*}    // Cryptographic hash values
    1 md5        Binary{16..16} /x optional   // MD5 hash as defined in RFC 1321
    2 sha1       Binary{20..20} /x optional   // SHA1 hash as defined in RFC 6234